-In 2019 RSD short-term loans were approved from the Bank's own resources at annual interest rates equal to 6-month BELIBOR + 0.30% p.a. to 9.0% p.a. for loans with variable interest rate and from 1% to 13% p.a. for loans with fixed interest rate, while short-term RSD loans with currency clause index and foreign currency loans were approved at annual interest rates equal to 6-month EURIBOR + 1.95% to 9.0% p.a. - variable interest rate, and from 1.3% to 9% per annum - fixed interest rate.
+In 2019 RSD short-term loans were approved from the Bank's own resources at annual interest rates equal to 6-month BELIBOR + 0.30% p.a. to 9.0% p.a. with variable interest rate from 1% to 13% with fixed interest rate, while short-term RSD loans with currency clause index and foreign currency loans were approved at annual interest rates equal to 6-month EURIBOR + 1.95% to 9.0% p.a . with variable interest rate from 1.3% to 9% with fixed interest rate.